aroles/biol210/docs/articles/ps5.md

 ## Questions

-We’ve covered biological sex determination in a content video, including the idea that we distinguish between somatic and sex chromosomes.
-Note that somatic chromosomes are also called autosomes.
-Some ways somatic and sex chromosomes differ are that the sexes have differing sets of sex chromosomes and the two sex chromosomes do not contain all of the same genetic information as each other (some genes are shared but most are found only on one of the two sex chromosomes).
-Consider an organism with ZZ/ZW sex determination, where ZZ are male and ZW are female – this is what birds and some other animals do.

-We can see that there appears to be a difference in copy number (aka dosage) for ZW individuals:

-- ZW and ZZ have 2 copies of all genes on the autosomes.
-- ZW have only 1 copy of genes on Z or W.
-- ZZ have 2 copies of Z genes and 0 copies of W genes.

-That is, for genes found only on Z or only on W, the ZW organism only has one version but for all of the autosomes (like Chromosome 1), the same organism has two copies of every gene.
-This suggests that when there are sex chromosomes, an organism must have some way to deal with this difference in dosage, some mechanism of **dosage compensation**.
-Remember from thinking about the BarH1 gene that the number of copies of a gene can impact the phenotype, it can change gene expression such as by increasing the amount of transcript produced (and thus possibly the amount of protein).

-1. Considering what you have learned about transcription and translation, suggest 2 different mechanisms by which gene expression can be altered to achieve similar levels of protein production in ZZ and ZW individuals, for a gene found on the Z chromosome.
-(Note that telling me “chromatin state could be altered” is not sufficient.)
-    Remember the alternative splicing case study where we discussed things like this!
+1. Translate the following RNA sequence into its amino acid sequence:
+    5’-AUGGCUCAGUACGCUUGA-3’

+2. Consider the following 2 different mutations that might occur.
+    Identify the mutation and tell me how each impacts protein structure and function?

+    1. Mutation 1: 5’-AUGGCUUAGUACGCUUGA-3’

+    2. Mutation 2: 5’-AUGUGCUCAGUACGCUUGA-3’

+3. Consider the ZW sex-determination system, found in species including birds and some reptiles.
+Let’s use the komodo dragon as our example.
+    In this system, males are ZZ and females are ZW for the sex chromosomes, all are diploid for all autosomes.
+Researchers studying dosage compensation measured how much mRNA was produced for 100 autosomal genes and 100 Z-linked genes in both male and female liver tissues.

+    1. They predicted that in the absence of dosage compensation, males should produce twice as much mRNA for Z-linked genes compared to females but males and females should produce similar amounts of mRNA for autosomal genes.
+Explain why the researchers would make this prediction.

+    2. In fact, the researchers observed the ratio for autosomal genes (male : female) was 1.02 : 1 while for Z-linked genes it averaged 1.38 : 1.
+What might explain this result?
+How would males end up with an in-between amount of mRNA (more than females but not twice as much)?

-In humans, it turns out that having an extra or a missing sex chromosome often has few effects, compared to having an extra or missing autosome.
+4. In humans, it turns out that having an extra or a missing sex chromosome often has few effects, compared to having an extra or missing autosome.
 In fact, for 1 in every 1000 live births, the newborn is either XXX (“female”) or XYY (“male”).
-Such individuals experience typical physical and mental development expected for XX or XY; they may never know of the extra chromosome unless they are karyotyped for some other reason.
-These individuals are also fertile, producing typical haploid gametes possessing only a single sex chromosome (their children do not inherit their condition).
+Such individuals are fertile and experience typical physical and mental development expected for XX or XY.

-2. The question before us is: what happens with gene expression that results in XXX and XYY individuals being just like XX or XY individuals?
+    1. The question before us is: what happens with gene expression that results in XXX and XYY individuals being just like XX or XY individuals?
 Propose an explanation for the lack of phenotypic effects of each karyotype, XXX and XYY (the reasons are likely to be different…).

-3. Furthermore, given that the parents of XYY or XXX were XX and XY, what happened during meiosis to yield a YY or XX gamete (thus giving XXX or XYY zygotes)?
-(Or you can consider: what happens in meiosis to result in the triploid individual producing typical haploid gametes, X or Y?)
+    2. Furthermore, given that the parents of XYY or XXX were XX and XY, what happened during meiosis to yield a YY or XX gamete (thus giving XXX or XYY zygotes)?

-4. Consider Mendel’s Law of Segregation.
-What observations of his led him to the idea of segregation?
-What actually happens during meiosis that explains the patterns Mendel observed in pea plants?
+5. Consider a diploid organism (2n = 4) that is heterozygous for two
+    unlinked genes located on different non-homologous chromosome pairs (AaBb).
+Gene A is located on a large metacentric chromosome pair, and Gene B is located on a small acrocentric chromosome pair.

+    1. Draw 2 separate diagrams representing the two ways that homologous chromosome pairs can align at the metaphase plate in Metaphase I. Clearly distinguish chromosome sizes, indicate duplicated sister chromatids, and label the location of all alleles on the chromatids.

+    2. Independent Assortment: Explain how having two equally likely Metaphase I arrangements physically demonstrates Mendel’s Law of Independent Assortment.
+List the four gamete genotypes produced across both arrangements and state their expected phenotypic ratio.

+    3. Segregation: Describe the specific physical event occurring in Anaphase I that represents Mendel’s Law of Segregation.
+Which alleles are being separated from each other?

-5. From Epigenetics: Provide one genetic and one epigenetic explanation for an individual having increased risk of obesity.
+6. From Epigenetics: Provide one genetic and one epigenetic explanation for an individual having increased risk of obesity.
 If we are doing an experiment, for example with rats or mice, how can we distinguish between an individual that is obese due primarily to genetic factors